 In the first pages children learn that beasts are wild animals that can’t be tamed and that they all defend themselves in different ways.
 As the book continues young readers meet specific beasts, including armadillos, bears, tigers, and the Tasmanian devil.
 The Big Book of Beasts also approaches the world of beasts thematically, looking at mythical beasts, Ice Age beasts, beasts on your street, and how to save beasts in danger of extinction.

 The funny and conversational text, amazing facts, and glorious and quirky pictures will draw in young children over and over again.

 [Yuval] Zommer follows The Big Book of Bugs with a book that focuses on wild mammals.
 Questions introduce each spread, which discuss specific mammals and more general topics, such as animal footprints, endangered creatures, and animals in urban habitats.
 Zommer illustrates with playful detail in scenes that have a folk-art flair.

 An overview of some of the more popular creatures… The illustrations are vibrant and whimsical, and the animals’ facial expressions are bound to elicit laughs.

 — School Library Journal

 Yuval Zommer studied at the Royal College of Art, London.
-He has worked as a creative director at many top advertising agencies.
-He has written and illustrated several children’s books, including The Big Blue Thing on the Hill, One Hundred Bones, and The Big Book of Bugs.
+He has worked as a creative director at many top advertising agencies, and has written and illustrated several children’s books, including The Big Book of Bugs, The Big Book of Beasts, and The Big Book of the Blue.

 Barbara Taylor has worked as a science editor and writer at London’s Natural History Museum.
 She is an award-winning author and consultant for over one hundred children’s books.